usnistgov/multibag-py/docs/multibag-profile-spec.md

    directory structure.
-In this process, updated versions of files MAY overwrite deprecated versions (with the exception of the BagIt-specific files, `bagit.txt`, `bag-info.txt`, `fetch.txt` and the manifests, which must be handled separately.
+In this process, updated versions of files MAY overwrite deprecated versions (with the exception of the BagIt-specific files, `bagit.txt`, `bag-info.txt`, `fetch.txt` and the manifests, which must be handled separately).
    1. The special BagIt-specific files for the combined bag should be reconstituted according to the following rules:
       <dl>
           <dt> 4.1. <code>bagit.txt</code> </dt>